Derrin Owens: Early life and education

 Owens was born in the Show Low, Arizona and is the eighth of nine children.
 After serving a mission for the Church of Jesus Christ of Latter-day Saints in Chicago, Illinois, his family moved to Ephraim, Utah.
 He received a bachelor's degree in Social Science from Southern Utah University.
 He received a master's degree in Education from Grand Canyon University.
 He is now a school counselor who works closely with the students at Juab High School.
 He currently lives in Fountain Green, Utah with his wife Heather and five children.

 Political career

 2015 Owens was appointed by Governor Gary Herbert after the resignation of former Representative Jon Cox.

 During the 2016 General Session Owens served on the House Business and Labor Committee, House Natural Resources, Agriculture, and Environment Committee, and Higher Education Appropriations Subcommittee.
 During the interim he serves on the Business and Labor Interim Committee and the Transportation Interim Committee.

 In 2020, he announced he would instead run for the Utah State Senate, winning the November election with 90.2% of the vote, against Independent American Party of Utah candidate Warren Rogers.

-In 2021, he was denounced for 'inappropriate and offensive' remarks regarding black people during a Utah senate hearing.